DETAILED ACTION

 However, Liang discloses:

-wherein the RSRP measurement result comprises a first list indicating a plurality of RSRPs transmitted from a plurality of candidate cells to the wireless device (Remote terminal is within the cell coverage area. ¶0073; Second measurement result, RSRP values, are the relay, the wireless device, measuring the cell and neighboring cells and forwarding it to the remote terminal, a first list. ¶¶0081, 0201-0202);
+wherein the first RSRP measurement result comprises a first list indicating at least one first RSRP, and each first RSRP is associated with a respective candidate cell (Remote terminal is within the cell coverage area. ¶0073; Second measurement result, RSRP values, are the relay, the wireless device, measuring the cell and neighboring cells and forwarding it to the remote terminal, a first list. ¶¶0081, 0201-0202);

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the teachings of Agiwal, sidelink communication where serving cell link quality is shared between remote and relay UE, with the teachings of Liang, determination of a remote UE serving cell based on comparing the link quality of available direct link cells for a remote and relay UE.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the teachings of Agiwal, sidelink communication where serving cell link quality is shared between remote and relay UE, with the teachings of Chen, determination of serving cells based on comparing the link quality of serving cells of each remote and relay UE, with the teachings of Liang, determination of a remote UE serving cell based on comparing the link quality of available direct link cells for a remote and relay UE.

 RE Claim 2, 13, Agiwal discloses an apparatus or method: